Efficient Solvers for SLOPE in R, Python, Julia, and C++: Discussion

 Our results confirm the effectiveness of the hybrid algorithm approach, with performance improvements over \citet{larsson2023} due to the addition of screening rules and other algorithmic enhancements.
 The comprehensive benchmarks demonstrate consistent superiority over competing methods, including the approximate homotopy method of \citet{dupuis2024}, across diverse problem settings and data types.

-Although our packages are full-fledged implementations of SLOPE, there are still some features that are missing.
+Although our packages are full-fledged implementations of SLOPE, there are still some features that are missing and feature coverage is generally not on with that of, for instance, \pkg{glmnet} for elastic net.
 For instance, we do not yet support observation weights or the full suite of loss functions from the family of generalized linear models.
+On the other hand, we \emph{do} support out-of-memory storage and much more granular normalization options, which are not supported in \pkg{glmnet}.
 We also do not yet support the group sorted \(\ell_1\) norm, which would allow for an alternative penalization scheme for multivariate response problems.
 In addition, several possible improvements to the hybrid method could be considered, such as accelerated and parallelized coordinate steps.
 We leave these possibilities to future work but want to stress that our packages are modular and have been designed with extensibility in mind, which we hope will facilitate the addition of new features in the future.
 Because all of the packages rely on the same \proglang{C++} library, contributions will also propagate directly to the higher-level packages in \proglang{R}, \proglang{Julia}, and \proglang{Python}.

 We hope that our packages will be useful for researchers and practitioners alike and that the design of our software suite might inspire others to more closely couple the available features of \proglang{R}, \proglang{Python}, and \proglang{Julia}, and avoid redundant implementations of the same algorithms in each language.